-SUBTASK SM17.01: REGIONAL COORDINATION
+SUBTASK SM27.01: REGIONAL COORDINATION

 Regional collaboration has been an essential part of SMCWPPP's water quality monitoring approach, is encouraged by MRP provision C.8.a.i, and creates opportunities for cost sharing, information exchange, and more effective planning.
 EOA will continue to assist SMCWPPP to collaborate and coordinate with other Bay Area municipal stormwater management agencies on all water quality monitoring tasks.
 This will include representing SMCWPPP on BASMAA's Monitoring and Pollutants of Concern Committee (MPC) and the Regional Monitoring Coalition (RMC) Workgroup.
-During FY 2019/20 these groups will continue to assist with interpretation of MRP monitoring requirements and help provide oversight of several BASMAA regional projects that address MRP requirements, including improvements to the regional database, recommendations for redesign of the monitoring program, and the regional SSID project investigating electrical utilities as a source of PCBs to the MS4.
-This subtask will also include regional planning and coordination efforts in preparation for the Integrated Monitoring Report that must be submitted by March 31 of the fifth year of the permit (i.e. March 31, 2020) in lieu of the Urban Creeks Monitoring Report.
+During FY 2020/21 these groups will continue to assist with interpretation of MRP monitoring and reporting requirements and help provide planning for any BASMAA regional projects and projects of mutual benefit that address current (MRP 2.0) and future (MRP 3.0) requirements associated with provisions C.8 and C.11/12.
+This subtask will also include regional planning and coordination efforts in preparation for transition to the re-issued Permit (i.e., MRP 3.0) which is anticipated to become effective on July 1, 2021 and will likely include modified monitoring and reporting requirements.
 This subtask may also include occasionally attending relevant policy meetings (e.g., biointegrity & biostimulatory objectives development, Strategy to Optimize Resource Management of Stormwater (STORMS), bacteria objectives, wetland/riparian policy, Caltrans workplans) and/or commenting on related documents.
 It is assumed that the RMC Workgroup will continue to meet quarterly.
 The meeting frequency for the BASMAA MPC Committee was recently reduced from monthly to bimonthly.
-It is assumed that the new bimonthly schedule will continue through FY 2019/20, but that additional communications will be required during the months without meetings to maintain coordination and collaboration.
+It is assumed that the new bimonthly schedule will continue through FY 2020/21, but that additional communications will be required during the months without meetings to maintain coordination and collaboration.

 In accordance with Provision C.8.b, all monitoring data must be State of California Surface Water Ambient Monitoring Program (SWAMP) comparable, data quality must be consistent with the SWAMP Quality Assurance Program Plan (QAPrP), and data collection and analytical methods must follow the SWAMP Standard Operating Procedures (SOPs).
-These requirements are included in the BASMAA Quality Assurance Project Plan (QAPP) and SOPs that were developed and maintained during the previous permit term and updated in FY 2015/16 to capture new MPR 2.0 requirements for creek status and pesticides and toxicity monitoring.
+These requirements are included in the BASMAA Quality Assurance Project Plan (QAPP) and SOPs that were developed and maintained during the previous permit term.
+The BASMAA QAPP and SOPs were updated in FY 2015/16 to capture new MRP 2.0 requirements for creek status and pesticides and toxicity monitoring and in FY 2019/20 to capture new SWAMP protocols.
 It is assumed that BASMAA RMC participants will continue to work together to maintain these documents throughout this permit term.
 EOA will assist with ongoing updates on behalf of SMCWPPP and San Mateo County Permittees.

-&lt;sup>2 Prior years' experience has shown that reporting tasks generally extend into the months following the deadline for the Urban Creeks Monitoring Report.
-This is especially true for electronic data submittals to the Regional Data Center (see Subtask SM17.07).
+2 Prior years' experience has shown that reporting tasks generally extend into the months following the deadline for the Urban Creeks Monitoring Report.
+This is especially true for electronic data submittals to the Regional Data Center (see Subtask SM27.07).

-BASMAA Regional Project Task RMC 3c (Creek Status Monitoring Coordination) assists all RMC participants in effective collaboration and consistent implementation of regional monitoring projects.
-Task RMC 3c is not funded by SMCWPPP or SCVURPPP.
-Instead, EOA (on behalf of SMCWPPP and SCVURPPP) provides in-kind services at a comparable level (about \$14,000 annually).
-In FY 2019/20, EOA will continue to provide these services on behalf of SMCWPPP at a population-adjusted level of \$4,675 (approximately one-third of \$14,000; the SCVURPPP will provide the other two-thirds).
-These services include: technical database assistance to RMC programs, annual compilation of RMC program creek status monitoring data into one database, serving as the link between the RMC and the California Environmental Data Exchange Network (CEDEN) regional data node (i.e., SFEI), and management of the creek status probabilistic monitoring design and site evaluation process.
+In FY 2020/21, EOA, on behalf of SMCWPPP, will continue to provide technical database assistance to RMC programs, annual compilation of RMC program creek status monitoring data into one database, serving as the link between the RMC and the California Environmental Data Exchange Network (CEDEN) regional data node (i.e., Moss Landing Marine Laboratory [MLML]), and management of the creek status probabilistic monitoring design and site evaluation process.